Lorenz-127/Student-X/README.md

 ### Unfixed Bugs

-- Issue 10 Video does not align with other card-box containers on smaler screens
+- Issue 10 Video does not align with other card-box containers on smaller screens

 ![error-10-error](assets/feature-img/issue-10-error.png)